Heal Faster with Laser Surgery for Fistula

-Fistula Doctor in Kolkata – Laser Surgerys
+Fistula Doctor In Kolkata – Laser Surgeries

-What is an Anal fistula?
+What is an Anal Fistula?

 An anal fistula is a tunnel connecting an infected cyst in the anus to an opening on the skin surrounding the anus.
-When small glands that produce mucous inside the anus get clogged and infected, it forms abscess or cyst, explains Dr Purnendu Bhowmik, the best fistula doctor in Kolkata.
+When small glands that produce mucous inside the anus get clogged and infected, it forms abscess or cyst, explains Dr. Purnendu Bhowmik, the best fistula doctor in Kolkata.
 Half of these abscesses have a chance of developing into a fistula.

 The leading cause of an anal fistula is clogged anal glands that produce mucous and anal abscesses.
 Other rare conditions that can lead to the development of anal fistula are: